AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 “Amen,” Powell quipped.

 “So it’s all a waste of time then?
-All that discussion about the economy and rate hikes and rate cuts.
+All that discussion about the economy and quantitative easing and rate hikes and rate cuts.
 It’s really all just a front for fiddling with the dials on a massive time machine, right?”

 “Correct.”

-“Ha, no wonder it never made any sense.
-I figured you were smarter than that.”
+“Hah, no wonder it never made any sense to me.
+I figured you were  all smarter than that.”

 “*Some* of us,” Powell corrected.
 “Not all of us are in the know like we are.”